-Based on the framework of internal financial controls and compliance systemsestablished and maintained by the Company work performed by the internal statutorycost external agencies and secretarial auditors including audit of internal financialcontrols over financial reporting by the statutory auditors and the reviews performed byManagement and the relevant Board Committees including the Audit Committee the Board isof the opinion that the Company's internal financial controls were adequate and effectiveduring Fiscal 2018.
+Based on the framework of internal financial controls and compliance systemsestablished and maintained by the Company work performed by the internal statutorycost secretarial auditors and external agencies including audit of internal financialcontrols over financial reporting by the Statutory Auditors and the reviews performed byManagement and the relevant Board Committees including the Audit Committee the Board isof the opinion that the Company's internal financial controls were adequate and effectiveduring FY 2018-19.

-(a) that in the preparation of the annual accounts the applicable accounting standardshave been followed and that there are no materialdepartures;
+(a) in the preparation of the accounts for the financial year ended March 31 2019 theapplicable accounting standards have been followed and that there are no materialdepartures;

-(b) that we have selected such accounting policies and have applied them consistently andmade judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe loss of the Company for that period;
+(b) we have selected such accounting policies and have applied them consistently andmade judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe profit of the Company for that period;

-(e) that proper internal financial controls were laid down and that such internal financialcontrols are adequate and were operating effectively*; and
+(e) proper internal financial controls were laid down and that such internal financialcontrols are adequate and were operating effectively*; and

-(f) that proper systems to ensure compliance with the provisions of allapplicable laws and such systems are adequate and operating effectively.
+(f) proper systems were devised to ensure compliance with the provisions of allapplicable laws and such systems are adequate and operating effectively.